FGasper/p5-Linux-PacketFilter/README.md

 packet filtering, Linux::PacketFilter adds a convenience for this: the codes `k_n` and `k_N` indicate to encode the given constant value in 16-bit or 32-bit network byte order, respectively.

+Note that Linux _always_ consumes BPF instruction constants in **network order**.
+Thus, if you’re on a little-endian system, to match against numbers that are in host order (e.g., numbers in Netlink headers) you’ll need to do a byte-order conversion.

+To add to the fun: when BPF compares a 16- or 8-bit number from “k”, it expects to do so from the first available register.
+This works fine on little-endian systems, but on big-endian systems that means It would be more natural for this module to encode the constants in network order; however, that would also put it at variance with C implementations, which would compromise the usefulness of existing documentation.

 ## $ok = _OBJ_->attach( $SOCKET )